pvasek/kudu-wiki/REST-API.md

     Puts a file at path.

     PUT /api/vfs/{path}/
-    Creates a directory at path
+    Creates a directory at path.
+The path can be nested, e.g. `folder1/folder2`.

     DELETE /api/vfs/{path}
     Delete the file at path.